-A gastric fold is wrapped around the distal esophagus which enforces the lower esophageal sphincter and prevent gastroesophageal reflux.
+A gastric fold is wrapped around the distal esophagus which enforces the lower esophageal sphincter and prevents gastroesophageal reflux.
+Additionally, narrowing the esophageal diaphragmatic hiatus will help to maintain the fundoplication re-enforced lower esophageal sphincter in the abdomen 3.

 Barium study of the upper GI is the main imaging technique for evaluation of postoperative fundoplication and its complications.

-Fundoplication appears as a gastric fundal defect that surrounds the distal esophagus, locates below the diaphragm and no more than 2 cm in length.
-They should be proper esophageal emptying and no gastric reflux.
+Fundoplication appears as a gastric fundal defect that surrounds the distal esophagus locates below the diaphragm and no more than 2 cm in length.
+There should be proper esophageal emptying and no gastric reflux.

 - tight fundoplication: manifested as dysphagia and achalasia like symptoms and occurred when the fundoplication is tight and long (>2 cm)

-- disruption: the most common complications and occurred when the fundal sutures slipped. it is manifested by recurrence of reflux symptoms
+- disruption: the most common complications and occurred when the fundal sutures slipped; it is manifested by the recurrence of reflux symptoms

 - twisted fundoplication and gastric volvulus: rare and urgent complication